Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 ### Changes

 - Reverted the fix for the `SimulatorPipelineStage` always using the same random seed, reverting its behavior to always be deterministic.
-If non-determinism is desired, use a dynamic random seed (e.g. `Stopwatch.GetTimestamp`).
+If non-determinism is desired, use a dynamic random seed (for example, `Stopwatch.GetTimestamp`).
 - The default network interface (`UDPNetworkInterface`) does not enable address reuse anymore.
 This means `NetworkDriver.Bind` will now always fail if something else is listening on the same port, even if that something else is bound to a wildcard address and we are trying to bind to a specific one.
 - Added: `NetworkDriverIdentifierParameter` struct and `NetworkSettings.WithDriverIdentifierParameters()` method that can be use to identify the NetworkDriver instances with a custom label.
 Currently this method serves no purpose, but might be used in future releases to make debugging easier.
 - The `InitialEventQueueSize`, `InvalidConnectionId`, and `DriverDataStreamSize` fields were removed from `NetworkParameterConstants`.
 They all served no purpose anymore.